 - Inability to straighten fingers

-Hand therapists identify the root cause of injury, provide a whole-body approach to care and work in collaboration with music instructors to ensure continuity with proper technique and posture.
+As we come to our musical outro, we leave you with this: Hand therapists identify the root cause of injury, provide a whole-body approach to care and work in collaboration with music instructors to ensure continuity with proper technique and posture.

 If you or a loved one are a musician and suffering from pain or discomfort while playing, request an appointment today and experience the power of hand therapy.
-Our certified hand therapists will help you get back to doing what you love – creating beautiful music!
+Our certified hand therapists will help you get back to doing what you love – creating beautiful music.